 - Offering guidance to help people help themselves by providing legal information, forms, guidance and resources to solve legal problems and use the courts.
 Most services are free.
 They do not provide legal representation.

 - (616) 632-6000 or walk-in services at the Kent County courthouse from 10 a.m. – 2 p.m.

 Please consider using these alternatives to calling the Grand Rapids Police Department or 911 when faced with a situation that calls for de-escalation and/or intervention.
-We can abolish the police by not calling the police.

 We have tried to indicate where police or law enforcement may work with the alternative resources listed; please let us know if you have any concerns about these resources.